Whale Activities

 Tourists Watch Captive Dolphins Chasing Food Thrown by a Keeper

-Another popular one of whale activities is dolphin shows.
-Because they are smaller than whales but equally intelligent, they can put on interesting shows.
-And because they don't migrate, they can survive in captivity.
-Bottlenose dolphins are particularly popular show performers, but there are others, including killer whales.
+Dolphin shows are also very popular.
+Dolphins are smaller than whales but equally intelligent and can put on interesting shows.
+And because they don't migrate, they can survive better in captivity.
+Bottlenose dolphins are particularly popular show performers, but there are others.
 Many aquariums in the world put on dolphin shows, but the most popular is probably the Sea World in Orlando, Florida.
-There are also places where to see wild dolphin feedings.
-Some Australian examples are Monkey Mia in Western Australia (Shark Bay), and Tangalooma in Queensland (Moreton Island outside Brisbane).
+There are also places to see wild dolphin feedings.
+Some Australian examples are Monkey Mia in Western Australia (Shark Bay), and Tangalooma and Moreton Bay outside Brisbane in Queensland).

 Swimming with Dolphins